 Can I Use My Tablet While Charging?

-Of course, you can use your tablet while charging it but the explanation is much more complex.
+You can use your tablet while charging it, but the explanation is much more complex.

 With the new generation, tablets/iPads now have built-in circuit boards that prevent the devices from overheating and overcharging.
 You might feel that the devices get a little hot while charging, but that’s just natural, it shouldn’t and won’t get to the point when it can cause damage.